BRUHItsABunny/LaravelTailwindPlayground/NOTES.md

 * Run: `choco -?`

 #### Install Composer
+Note: You can skip this step if you can execute `composer --version` without any error inside Powershell

 Installs PHP as well, regardless of existing XAMP installation It will also tell you WHERE it installed it, mine was installed to `C:\tools\php82`